Table of Contents

 However, the Reserve Bank of India became the central bank in 1935, diminishing the Imperial Bank’s quasi-central banking role.
 To adapt to these changes, an act was passed in Parliament in May 1955, leading to the formation of the State Bank of India on July 1, 1955.

 Today, State Bank of India is an Indian multinational, public sector banking and financial services company.
 The SBI share was listed in the national stock exchange (NSE) on 1st March 1995.
 Since then, SBI share has been a part of the Indian benchmark index Nifty 50.
-Get to know the constituents of NIFTY 50.

 Company Overview